kyma-project/api-gateway/docs/user/troubleshooting-guides/03-83-apirules-are-missing-from-kyma-dashboard.md

         namespace: test
         port: 8000
 status:
-  description: 'Version v1beta1 of APIRule is no longer supported and this APIRule is not reconciled.
-Make sure to migrate to version v2.'
+  description: Version v1beta1 of APIRule is no longer supported and this APIRule is not reconciled.
+Make sure to migrate to version v2.
   lastProcessedTime: "2026-08-19T09:51:39Z"
   state: Error
 ```